 · James Williamson, 1st Baron Ashton (1842–1930)

-A self‑made Victorian industrialist with a flair for big ideas, Williamson turned linoleum into a Lancaster success story, and then gave the city a show‑stopping gift: the Ashton Memorial in Williamson Park.
+His success in textiles and linoleum production fuelled his landmark gifts to the city such as the Ashton Memorial in Williamson Park.
 Built as a tribute to his late wife, this striking Edwardian landmark dominates the skyline and remains a lasting marker of local pride.
-Framed by sweeping parkland and visible for miles, the Memorial hosts events, exhibitions and weddings, keeping the place buzzing year‑round.
-It’s also frequently lit in colour to mark causes and moments of remembrance - proof that this iconic structure still beats at the heart of Lancaster’s community life.
+Framed by sweeping parkland and visible for miles, the Memorial hosts events, exhibitions and weddings, and is also frequently lit in colour to mark causes and moments of remembrance.

 Visit the Ashton Memorial in Williamson Park - open daily from 10am subject to events / weddings!
 Entry to Williamson Park grounds and the Ashton Memorial is free.

 Walk to Dalton Square to view the Queen Victoria Memorial statue with its prominent Victorian figures.
-You can also see Lancaster Town Hall, which hosts events throughout the year in the stunning Ashton Hall.
+Lancaster Town Hall is also situated here.
+The Town Hall hosts regular events in its stunning Ashton Hall.

 · Waring & Gillow Furniture Makers